Important Coronavirus Information

 - Providing face masks to all neighbors to wear whenever one of our staff is in their room or apartment.
 We encourage all neighbors to wear their face mask whenever they venture outside.

 - Offering socially distanced meal service and activities.

-- Restricting visitors to comply with North Dakota guidance for Phase III.
+- Restricting visitors to comply with North Dakota guidance.
 All visitors are required to pass a health screening before entering.

 - Encouraging health care providers to use telehealth.

 - Screening all our associates for symptoms and temperature at the beginning of their shift each day.
 Associates are not allowed in the building if they are ill.

 - Requiring all associates to wear face masks and face shields while providing care.